-The program can accommodate up to 15 people.
 Participants are required to be medically stable.
 The program is not staffed to support high complex needs where 1:1 support, or 2-person support is required, or where behavior risks are too high for a group setting.
 Participants must meet program capacity in level of supervision/ support required in eating, mobility, washroom use, and peri care needs.
 Participants must present to be capable of safely and successfully benefiting from the social recreational goals of the day program.

 Cost: $5 per day